AkariAsai/self-rag/README.md

 ```
 The retriever system properly retrieves necessary document and generate fully grounded output.

-Note that this is a demo using a smaller corpus and Self-RAG with the full inference algorithm.
-For full evaluation, you either need to setup retriever or download our retrieved results.
+Note that this demo uses a smaller corpus and Self-RAG with the full inference algorithm.
+For a full evaluation, you either need to set up a retriever or download our retrieved results.
 Please follow instructions at [Inference](#instruction).

 ## Retriever Setup
 By default, we use [Contriever](https://github.com/facebookresearch/contriever) as our retrieval component.